 FMCSA regulations also dictate that commercial vehicle operators and companies keep accurate records related to vehicle inspection and repair services.
 Drivers are also required to undergo routine testing for controlled substances, including drugs and alcohol.

 Some within the commercial trucking industry complain that current FMCSA regulations are too strict and severely limit the industry’s ability to be profitable.
 Others, however, contend the regulations are necessary and that even more oversight is needed to ensure trucking companies and individual drivers are compliant.

 Pennsylvania residents who have been injured in an accident involving a commercial vehicle would be wise to consult with a legal professional to review potential options.
-In many cases, a personal injury lawsuit may be appropriate in helping recover compensation related to medical expenses, injuries and pain and suffering.
-If you have been involved in an accident with a negligent truck driver, call the Pittsburgh truck accidents lawyers at Goodrich & Geist today for a free consultation at 412-766-1455.
+In many cases, a personal injury lawsuit may be appropriate in helping recover compensation related to medical expenses, injuries and pain, and suffering.
+If you have been involved in an accident with a negligent truck driver, call the Pittsburgh truck accident lawyers at Goodrich and Geist today for a free consultation at 412-766-1455.